rust-lang/reference/src/attributes/diagnostics.md

 r[attributes.diagnostic.must_use]

-r[attributes.diagnostic.must_use.application]
+r[attributes.diagnostic.must_use.intro]
 The *`must_use` attribute* is used to issue a diagnostic warning when a value is not "used".

+r[attributes.diagnostic.must_use.allowed-positions]
-It can be applied to user-defined composite types ([`struct`s][struct], [`enum`s][enum], and [`union`s][union]), [functions], and [traits].
+The `must_use` attribute can be applied to user-defined composite types ([`struct`s][struct], [`enum`s][enum], and [`union`s][union]), [functions], and [traits].

-r[attributes.diagnostic.must_use.syntax]
+r[attributes.diagnostic.must_use.message]
 The `must_use` attribute may include a message by using the [_MetaNameValueStr_] syntax such as `#[must_use = "example message"]`.
 The message will be given alongside the warning.